About ASAP

 Building Stronger Systems

-By identifying service gaps, prioritizing evidence-based programs, and guiding public funding, we’ve ensured that resources go where they make the greatest impact.
-The result is a stronger, more connected network of prevention, treatment, and recovery services.
+By identifying service gaps, prioritizing evidence-based programs, and guiding public funding, ASAP ensures that resources go where they make the greatest impact.
+The result is a stronger, more connected network of prevention, treatment, and recovery services to tackle substance misuse at every point of need.

 Supporting Recovery Journeys

 The ASAP Hub has become a lifeline for individuals and families.
-By serving as a central point of connection, the Hub links people to treatment options, recovery meetings, and resource directories — ensuring that help is accessible, stigma is reduced, and recovery remains possible for all.
+By serving as a central point of connection to recovery services, the Hub links people to treatment options, recovery meetings, and resource directories — ensuring that help is accessible and recovery remains possible for all.

 Board of Directors